SEED-platform/seed/docs/source/developer_resources.rst

 such as :code:`list`, :code:`dict` or :code:`tuple` instead of the capitalized types from the :code:`typing` module.

-CI currently runs static type checking on the codebase using mypy.
+CI currently runs static type checking on the codebase using `mypy <http://mypy-lang.org/>`_.
 For your own IDE, we recommend the following extensions:

-- VSCode: Pylance (uses Microsoft's Pyright type checking)
+- VSCode: `Pylance <https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance>`_ (uses Microsoft's Pyright type checking)

 To run the same typechecking applied in CI (i.e. using mypy) you can run the following